Goldvarg/marketing-cockpit/multi_touch_attribution/README.md

 - Dalessandro, B., et al. (2012).
 "Causally Motivated Attribution for Online Advertising"
 - Shao, X., & Li, L. (2011).
 "Data-driven Multi-touch Attribution Models"

-## Support

-For questions or issues, please refer to the main repository documentation or open an issue.

-## License

-This implementation is part of the marketing-cockpit project.